 The Bureau of Operations consists of four divisions: Fire Suppression and Rescue, Emergency Medical Services (EMS), Special Operations and the Office of Fire Investigations (OFI).

-The Fire Suppression and Rescue Division is responsible for the day-to-day operation of all fire suppression companies in the 100 firehouses dispersed throughout the city of Chicago.
+The Fire Suppression and Rescue Division is responsible for the day-to-day operation of all fire suppression companies in the 98 firehouses dispersed throughout the city of Chicago.
 When those companies are not fighting fires, they are responsible for conducting daily fire drills, school inspections, and fire hydrant inspections within their districts.
-The division oversees the department’s 96 engine companies and 61 truck companies, which are divided into seven (6) geographic regions.
+The division oversees the department’s 97 engine companies and 61 truck companies, which are divided into five (5) geographic regions.

 The goal of the EMS Division is to ensure that the citizens of Chicago receive the best pre-hospital emergency care from competent and knowledgeable paramedics and emergency medical technicians.
 EMS personnel, trained in both basic life support (BLS) and advanced life support (ALS) measures, provide on-scene care, stabilization, and transport of patients to the nearest and appropriate medical facility.
 The EMS Division uses the best equipment available and receives continuing education to ensure their preparedness to meet the challenges of today’s ever-changing advanced pre-hospital care.

-The EMS Division has 60 ALS ambulances and 15 BLS ambulances.
+The EMS Division has 80 ALS ambulances.
 Their apparatus are equipped with emergency medications, intravenous fluids and other primary emergency supplies and equipment, including portable electro-cardiac monitor and defibrillators available for patients who may suddenly go into cardiac arrest.
-All ALS and BLS ambulances, and ALS engines, are equipped with state-of-the-art telemetry radio equipment, which allows emergency medical responders to radio important information from the scene of the incident, directly to a nearby hospital, where physicians can review the patient’s condition and provide further medical instructions and transport information.
+All ALS ambulances and ALS engines are equipped with state-of-the-art telemetry radio equipment, which allows emergency medical responders to radio important information from the scene of the incident, directly to a nearby hospital, where physicians can review the patient’s condition and provide further medical instructions and transport information.